tier4/agnocast/docs/message_queue.md

 There are two different usages of message queue in Agnocast.

 - To notify to subscriber processes that a new publisher is created.
-- To notify to subscriber processes that a publisher has published a new topic.
+- To notify to subscriber processes that a publisher has published a new topic message.

 ### Detailed usage